-- The student must provide all transcripts prior to entering the program to document completion of all prerequisites courses with acceptable grades.
+- The student must provide all transcripts prior to entering the program to document completion of all prerequisite courses with acceptable grades (C or better).

 - In order for students to meet current certification standards set by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC), applicants to APSU’s MSLP program should have completed coursework in statistics, biology, physical sciences and social/behavioral sciences with a grade of “C” or better prior to admission (CFCC STD IV-A).
 Each course must be a minimum of 3 credits and must have been completed in the last six years.
 If a student has completed a prerequisite course as part of the undergraduate degree, or as a post-baccalaureate student and received a final grade of below “C”, the student must re-take the course or an equivalent course and attain a grade of “C” or better.

 - Applicants who have not completed the typical undergraduate foundational coursework in communication sciences and disorders may contact the program for more information about completing the preparatory coursework to become eligible for admission.
+Please note the curriculum is a fall-spring sequence.
 Contact email@example.com

 - The APSU MSLP program is aligned with the position of the American Speech-Language Hearing Association that students who are non-native English speakers or use different dialects can effectively provide speech and language services to individuals with communication disorders.
 Students who are not native speakers of English will be required to demonstrate competence in written and spoken English.
 This can be done by submitting a satisfactory score on the GRE as well as the TOEFL or IELTS, taken within one year of the date of application to the APSU MSLP program.
 The proposed MSLP will require a minimum score of 114 on the internet-based TOEFL (ibT) with no band less than 22 on Reading and Listening, 26 on Speaking, and 24 on Writing.
 An overall score of 8 will be required on the IELTS with no band less than 7.0.
 The TOEFL or IELTS scores must be submitted with the application to be considered for review.